aekazakov/genome-depot/admin.md

 # Portal administration guide

-There are two ways for administering a CGCMS-based web portal: the Django’s command-line utility and the CGCMS administration panel.
-The command-line utility works in an active virtual environment and supports a limited set of CGCMS commands mostly for import and export of large sets of data (see the command-line utility section).
-The CGCMS administration panel provides access to individual data entries and CGCMS tools for data import and analysis.
+There are two ways for administering a GenomeDepot-based web portal: the Django’s command-line utility and the GenomeDepot administration panel.
+The command-line utility works in an active virtual environment and supports a limited set of GenomeDepot commands mostly for import and export of large sets of data (see the command-line utility section).
+The GenomeDepot administration panel provides access to individual data entries and GenomeDepot tools for data import and analysis.

 ## Log into administration panel

 ![Administration portal](assets/images/admin-panel-login.png "Administration portal")

 The administration panel link is https://your_site_URL /admin/.
-Log in with the superuser username and password created during the CGCMS installation.
+Log in with the superuser username and password created during the GenomeDepot installation.

 ## Administration portal menu